Shobika187/command-line-arguments-to-count-word/README.md

 import sys

 ### Step 2:

-open line
+ Give count = 0 because begin count is zero

 ### Step 3:

-usinf for loop
+Open a file in read mode.
 ### Step 4:

-using split()
+Split a line using a for loop.

 ### Step 5:

-counting words using len()
+Now count a word using len(word).

 ### Step 6:

-print the output
+Then get a output by giving print(count).

 ## PROGRAM:
 ```